Open Letter to CBP on Trade Data Transparency

 October 20, 2022

-Below is a joint open letter to the Commissioner of U.S. Customs and Border Protection (CBP) calling on CBP to demonstrate its continued commitment to combating forced labor in global supply chains by rejecting a proposal by driven by industry groups as part of the Commercial Customs Operations Advisory Committee (COAC) to shield ocean freight manifests from public disclosure.
+Joint open letter from 38 civil society groups to the Commissioner of U.S. Customs and Border Protection (CBP), calling on CBP to demonstrate its continued commitment to combating forced labor in global supply chains by:

 The Honorable Chris Magnus